luiscoco/JavaSE-48.Streams/README.md

 Let's delve into some more advanced topics related to java.util.stream in Java.

-## 1. FlatMap for Nested Collections:
+## 1. FlatMap for Nested Collections

 If you have a stream of collections and you want to flatten them into a single stream, you can use flatMap.